The Western Hockey League preseason schedule seems to be set up perfectly for Spokane Chiefs coach Don Nachbaur.

 “It’s still a process,” Nachbaur said.
 “I have guys in my head.
 Based on last year, I know we have guys that can make plays and score a goal.
 We haven’t seen that on a regular basis in exhibition games.
 They can’t wait.”

-That’s why having veterans forwards Dominik Uher, Darren Kramer and Blake Gal, as well as defenseman Brenden Kichton, away isn’t bad.
+That’s why having veteran forwards Dominik Uher, Darren Kramer and Blake Gal, as well as defenseman Brenden Kichton, away isn’t bad.

 There are four rookie forwards still around – Liam Stewart, Nakeh Lamothe, Connor Chartier and Cody Nelson.